 One of the biggest risks of introducing a new partner too early is that the relationship will end and the child will experience another loss.
 I recommend that a parent date for at least four to six months before involving the child in that new relationship.
 Children bond easily, and may fantasize that the parent will marry the new partner.
 After all, this is the model of relationship that the child knew before the divorce.
 Also, children need one-on-one time with each parent following separation.
 Since new romantic relationships require an investment of time, that need will compete with the needs of the children.
 As a result, children can sometimes feel neglected and jealousy may arise.

 Another potential problem is that the child will talk about a parent’s new partner with the other parent, who in turn will become visibly angry and/or jealous.
 This will expose the child to unnecessary conflict between the parents and possibly make the child feel that he or she has done something wrong and is now in trouble.
-From a practical standpoint, if divorce negotiations are pending, the non-dating parent’s emotions about the new relationship may interfere with settlement negotiations.
-Moreover, if custody or parenting schedule issues are unresolved, the non-dating parent might seek to demonstrate that the other parent’s introduction of a new partner is not in the children’s best interests and should result in a change of custody or a parenting schedule change.
-Finally, if the new partner has children, the demands of those children can further reduce the child’s needed time with his or her biological parent.
+From a practical standpoint, if divorce negotiations are pending, news of a new relationship may derail settlement negotiations.
+Moreover, if custody or parenting schedule issues are unresolved, the Court may weight in on access to a child if a parent is involving a new partner too soon.

 If we focus on our children’s needs following a separation or divorce, we will hopefully slow down and keep our perspective as new relationships bloom.
-Children are a blessing at this time, keeping it “real” and helping us resist the adolescent urge to plunge head first into a new love that blots out all of the hurt from the failed marriage.
+Resist the adolescent urge to plunge head first into a new love that blots out all of the hurt from the failed marriage.
 Enjoy your children, take your time before beginning a new relationship, and wait before you involve your kids in that new romance.